Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 7. Execute following command to get the latest price:

-        TS.GET price_history_ts:HDFCBANK
+        TS.GET price_history_ts:RDBBANK

 8. Now since the historic prices are populated in timeseries database, we can get the price info between two dates/times for a ticker

-        TS.RANGE price_history_ts:HDFCBANK 1352332800 1392602800
+        TS.RANGE price_history_ts:RDBBANK 1352332800 1392602800
-9. To visualise this on browser, run the server.py script included in this repo.
+9. To visualise this on browser, run the `server.py` script included in this repo.
 When successfully executed, open [http://127.0.0.1:5000](http://127.0.0.1:5000) and observe the data in action.
 You will see the current price, day low, day high and the intra-day trend.